-The Company has adopted the following new standards, along with any consequential amendments, effective January 1, 2018.
-These changes were made in accordance with the applicable transitional provisions and did not impact the Company's consolidated financial statements.
+The Company has adopted the following new standard, along with any consequential amendments, prior to or effective January 1, 2019.
+These changes were made in accordance with the applicable transitional provisions and did not impact the Company's condensed interim consolidated financial statements.